 Hypnosis is occasionally used instead of anaesthetic drugs during minor surgical and dental procedures and during childbirth.
 Some supporters also believe hypnosis speeds recovery after operations, reduces the amount of surgical bleeding, and enhances the body’s immune system.

-When our minds are concentrated and focused, we are able to use our minds more powerfully.
+When our mind is concentrated and focused, we are able to use our mind more powerfully.
 Because hypnosis allows people to use more of their potential, learning self-hypnosis is the ultimate act of self-control.

-Here is a guided self hypnosis video to teach you skills of self hypnosis.
+Here are guided instructions to teach you skills of self hypnosis.
 This page for stress and anxiety also has a very beneficial self hypnosis video for improved health and wellbeing.

-Spend just 10 minutes a day practising self-hypnosis, it can be of immense benefit to reduce stress and anxiety.
+Spend just 10 minutes a day practising self-hypnosis.
+It will be of immense benefit to reduce your stress and anxiety.

 What is Mindfulness: